 The bundle pricing math

 The standalone forwarding fee is $14.99 per outbound package, plus actual carrier shipping.
-On its own that is higher than Stackry and roughly comparable to MyUS Premium once you include the monthly subscription.
+On its own that's higher than Stackry and roughly comparable to MyUS Premium once you include the monthly subscription.
 But — and this is the part that changes the math — the $14.99 service fee is waived entirely for any calendar month in which you book a $75+ live video shopping session.
-So if you do one Costco run a month with us (which a lot of customers do), all your other forwarded packages that month ship for actual carrier cost with no service fee.
+So if you do one Costco run a month with us, all your other forwarded packages that month ship for actual carrier cost with no service fee.
 That makes forwarding effectively free for active shoppers.

 $75 Costco session + 3 forwarded packages that same month = $75 + ($0 × 3) + actual shipping.
 Versus MyUS Premium: $10/mo + ($7 × 3) + actual shipping = $31 in fees alone.
 The bundle wins for anyone who would do a live shopping session anyway.